-Have you considered vitamin D for better health?
+Have you considered the benefits of vitamin D for better health?
+How do you get your D?
 Share in the comments!

 Disclaimer: I’m a health enthusiast, not a medical professional.
 Content on this website is intended for informational purposes only and is not meant to provide personalized medical advice.
 I draw on numerous health sources, some of which are linked above.
 Please consult them for more information and a licensed professional for personalized recommendations.